Common Problems in Aquatic Turtles

 Shell fractures or trauma

-A red-eared slider's shell is remarkably strong, but it can be injured.
-Wild turtles are commonly found on the side of the road after getting hit by cars and suffering from serious shell fractures.
+Most turtles’ shells are remarkably strong, but they can be injured by blunt trauma.
+Wild turtles, like red-eared sliders and painted turtles, are commonly found on the side of the road after getting hit by cars and suffering from serious shell fractures.
 Pet turtles may accidentally be dropped or may fall off tables if they escape from their aquariums or are left unattended.

 Family pets, such as dogs and cats, may chew on a helpless turtle, causing severe damage to the shell (or legs and head).
-Although shell fractures can be serious, the shell is bone and often can be repaired.
+Although shell fractures can be serious, the shell is a formation bone and can often be repaired.
 Any trauma to the shell should be brought to the attention of a veterinarian immediately.
+Shell fractures can become infected, or the blood supply permanently damaged, within hours of the traumatic event, so time is of the essence for proper veterinary care.

 Algae on the shell